 The CC-score for medium- and long-term transactions are determined through EXIM's credit risk analysis.

 For the higher risk OECD Country Categories (5, 6 and 7) the number of non-sovereign buyer risk categories is reduced due to compression of private buyer risk in those markets (i.e. less credit worthy borrowers in those markets).
 Transactions in these country categories may require additional structuring.

 For transactions in Category 0 markets, pricing will be determined using market benchmark indicators based on the credit risk of the buyer.
 Please contact the Structured Finance Division at (202) 565-3690 for price approximation.

 EXIM Bank uses its Country Limitation Schedule (which remains based on US Government Interagency Country Risk Assessment System (ICRAS) classifications) to determine country cover policy.
 Hence, the fact that the OECD agreement provides rates for countries where EXIM Bank is closed has no bearing on EXIM Bank's willingness to provide cover in a given market or for a particular transaction.

 How Do I Get an Exposure Fee?

-To obtain an exposure fee once you know all of the variables mentioned above please go to the Long-Term Exposure Fee Calculator.
+Once you know all of the variables mentioned above, please go to the Long-Term Exposure Fee Calculator to obtain an exposure fee.